SUCCESS STORIES

 The Defendants argued that they did nothing wrong, that our client had worked out of the building where he fell, was familiar with the steps and that his fall was due to his own negligence.
 They also argued that any snow or ice was properly removed and that the sidewalk shed did not contribute to any water accumulation which froze on the steps.
 The City further argued that as a City employee, our client was precluded from recovering damages against the City.
 The scaffolding company’s motion for summary judgment on liability was denied.

-We were successful in settling the case before it was submitted to the jury, for the sum of One Million Fifty Thousand Dollars.
+Our team of personal injury attorneys in NYC was successful in settling the case before it was submitted to the jury, for the sum of One Million Fifty Thousand Dollars.
 The City paid One Million and the Scaffolding Company paid Fifty Thousand Dollars.
 Our success was in large part due to the knowledge and experience of our attorneys in handling such cases and our tenacity in obtaining helpful information from the Defendants, through a tedious and difficult discovery process.

 DEATH OF ELDERLY MAN STRUCK BY MOTOR VEHICLE, IN ABSENCE OF WITNESSES, RESULTS IN SETTLEMENT OF $1,250,000.00